 George F. Drake – Community Activist

-Drake has a deep appreciation for the arts and uses the arts to teach an appreciation of human diversity and to recognize community heroes who have made the global community a better place for all by virtue of their civic contributions.
+Much of my public life documents my lifelong commitment to promoting the appreciation of cultural diversity.
+I believe it patriotic to advance the principles of social justice and human rights on which this nation was founded and to recognize community heroes who have made the global community a better place for all by virtue of their civic contributions.

 [Photo: George F. Drake being named “Honorary Citizen” by the Mayor of the Metropolitan City of Gwangju, Republic of Korea.]

 From an early age my mother instilled in me a deep appreciation for the arts and I have found the arts useful teaching an appreciation of human diversity.